Balsha98/Repository-RESTfulAPI/README.md

 # RESTfulAPI - Simple RESTful API Implementation

-A RESTful API built with Node.js for managing company, employee, and timecard data.
+A RESTful API built with Node.js for managing department, employee, and timecard data.
 Features a three-layer architecture with comprehensive data validation.

 ## Features